 Dietary Intake/Dietary Assessment Methodology

-Dietary intake of targeted foods (whole grain and vegetables) was assessed by visually estimating plate waste during school lunch.
+Dietary intake of targeted foods (whole grains and vegetables) was assessed by visually estimating plate waste during school lunch.
 The amount of food left uneaten was based on an average of observations for two different CS foods.
 The plate waste data were obtained for each class on two separate days within two weeks before the intervention and again over a two-day period within two weeks after the intervention.
 Visual examination of the trays was used to identify the proportion of grains and vegetables served still remaining on each child's plate (none, one-third, two-thirds, all).
 This method was pilot tested.

 The authors of this study evaluated the following intervention strategy.
 Classes were assigned to one of four conditions: